amuolo/amuolo.github.io/README.md

 ---

 #### Deployment

 Deploying your website to [GitHub Pages](https://pages.github.com/) is the most popular option.
-Starting version [v0.3.5](https://github.com/alshedivat/al-folio/releases/tag/v0.3.5), **al-folio** will automatically re-deploy your webpage each time you push new changes to your repository! :sparkles:
+This repository will automatically re-deploy your webpage each time you push new changes to your repository! :sparkles:

-**For personal and organization webpages:**
 1. Rename your repository to `<your-github-username>.github.io` or `<your-github-orgname>.github.io`.
 2. In `_config.yml`, set `url` to `https://<your-github-username>.github.io` and leave `baseurl` empty.
-3. Set up automatic deployment of your webpage (see instructions below).
+3. Click on **Actions** tab and **Enable GitHub Actions**; do not worry about creating any workflos as everything has already been set for you.
 4. Make changes, commit, and push!
-5. After deployment, the webpage will become available at `<your-github-username>.github.io`.

-**For project pages:**
-1. In `_config.yml`, set `url` to `https://<your-github-username>.github.io` and `baseurl` to `/<your-repository-name>/`.
-2. Set up automatic deployment of your webpage (see instructions below).
-3. Make changes, commit, and push!
-4. After deployment, the webpage will become available at `<your-github-username>.github.io/<your-repository-name>/`.

-**To enable automatic deployment:**
-1. Click on **Actions** tab and **Enable GitHub Actions**; do not worry about creating any workflows as everything has already been set for you.
-2. Make any other changes to your webpage, commit, and push.
-This will automatically trigger the **Deploy** action.
-3. Wait for a few minutes and let the action complete.
+5. Wait for a few minutes and let the action complete.
 You can see the progress in the **Actions** tab.
-If completed successfully, in addition to the `master` branch, your repository should now have a newly built `gh-pages` branch.
+If completed successfully, in addition to the 'master' branch, your repository should now have a newly built 'gh-papges' branch.
-4. Finally, in the **Settings** of your repository, in the Pages section, set the branch to `gh-pages` (**NOT** to `master`).
+6. Finally, in the **Settings** of your repository, in the Pages section, set the branch to `gh-pages` (**NOT** to `master`).
+7. After deployment, the webpage will become available at `<your-github-username>.github.io`.

 For more details, see [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).

 <details><summary>(click to expand) <strong>Manual deployment to GitHub Pages:</strong></summary>